openvinotoolkit/geti-sdk/README.md

 - Model upload
 - Prediction upload
-- Exporting datasets to COCO/YOLO/VOC format: For this, you can use the export functionality from the Intel® Geti™ user interface instead.
+- Importing datasets to an existing project: For this, you can use the import functionality from the Intel® Geti™ user interface instead.